 - The Smurfs, a Belgian comic about a race of tiny blue humanoids that was famously adapted into a much more well-known cartoon series, and then a movie series mainly known for being a Human-Focused Adaptation.

 - The Polish film Kingsajz is set in such a world, inhabited by gnomes.
 The title is a phonetic rendition of "king size", here a normal human's size which can be temporarily achieved through a magic potion.

-- Terry Pratchett's Nac Mac Feegle (aka the Pictsies) in Wee Free Men and other Discworld books.
-His earlier children's books, The Carpet People and The Bromeliad Trilogy (Truckers, Diggers, and Wings) are a more obvious example.
+- Terry Pratchett's Nac Mac Feegle (aka the Pictsies) in Wee Free Men and other Discworld books, finger-sized blue people who live in human burial mounds.
+His earlier children's books, The Carpet People (fantasy creatures living on a carpet and to whom a carpet hair is as large as a tree) and The Bromeliad Trilogy (Truckers, Diggers, and Wings, whose characters are 6-inches tall creatures living ten time faster than humans) are a more obvious example.